rahilkidwai/icd-code-prediction/README.md

 ## Problem Statement
 Automate and recommend diagnosis and procedure codes based on discharge summaries and clinical notes in healthcare domain.

-### Background
+### Introduction
 The International Classification of Diseases (ICD) code is a diagnostic classification standard that is frequently used as a referencing system in healthcare and insurance. \
 ICD-10 (International Classification of Diseases, 10th Revision) is a set of codes used to classify diseases, injuries, health encounters, and inpatient procedures published by the World Health Organization (WHO).
 ICD essentially categorizes diseases and has given each illness a unique code.
 The ICD-10 version of codes contains more than 70,000 codes. \

-However, it takes time and effort to find and use the right diagnosis code based on a patient’s medical records.
-Thousands of medical coders do the classification manually by reading patient health records, physician notes and discharge summaries.
-The complex structure and amount of information makes manual coding challenging, is time consuming and error prone.
+ICD codes have been broadly adopted by healthcare providers for healthcare claims reimbursement and billing.
+Thousands of medical coders do the assginment (classification) manually by reading patient health records, physician notes and discharge summaries and extractng key information to determine and assign correct codes.
+The complex structure and amount of information in Electronic Medicial Record (EMR) systems significantly increase the difficulty of manual coding which is also time consuming and error prone.
 Billing issues and underpayments can result from coding errors and missing codes.

-In the last few years lot of efforts have been made to automate this process by leveraging AI and ML.
-Several methods have been developed to assist in the ICD coding process by predicting ICD codes utilizing clinical notes from medical records.
-## Business Value
+Automation of coding have become popular in recent years because of the large scale adoption of machine learing and developments in artificial intelligence like deep learning via neural networks and natural language processing (NLP) models.

+Any reduction in the laborious task of manual coding could assist physicians in making a better diagnosis, and reduce billing and claim errors.
+Also prediction can help in the completeness (predict missing diagnosis from EHR) of diagnosis.

 ## Dataset
+Electronic Medical Record system (EMR) is a great source of text data as it includes clinical notes, discharge notes, assessments, current medications, and ICD-10 codes.

 MIMIC (Medical Information Mart for Intensive Care) [[1]](#1) [[2]](#2) [[3]](#3) is a large, freely-available database comprising de-identified health-related data associated with over forty thousand patients who stayed in critical care units of the Beth Israel Deaconess Medical Center between 2001 and 2012. \
 The database includes information such as demographics, vital sign measurements, laboratory test results, procedures, medications, caregiver notes, imaging reports.

 ### MIMIC-IV
 MIMIC IV is the latest release of the dataset.
 To get access to the dataset, one has to agree to the Data Use Agreement and complete the required training. \
 [MIMIC-IV Version 2.2](https://physionet.org/content/mimiciv/2.2/) has been used for this project. \